sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 *anyaḥ api*, anyone else, too— becomes like Naciketā (a knower of Brahman) by attaining the Se-lf, existing in the context of the body, as one’s own innermost reality in Its absoluteness, and not in any form other than as the indwelling Self.
-He who knows *adhyātmam eva*, the Self that exists in the context of the body—in the manner as described; who is an *evamvit,* a knower of this kind; ‘he, too, having become *virajaḥ,* (free from virtue and vice); becomes *vimṛtyuḥ* (free from desire and [ignorance](# "In this context some translate vimṛtyuh as ‘immortal’."))— by knowing Brahman’— this (sentence) is to be added to complete the idea.
+He who knows *adhyātmam eva*, the Self that exists in the context of the body—in the manner as described; who is an *evamvit,* a knower of this kind; ‘he, too, having become *virajaḥ,* (free from virtue and vice); becomes *vimṛtyuḥ* (free from desire and ignorance[^45])— by knowing Brahman’— this (sentence) is to be added to complete the idea.

+[^45]: "In this context some translate vimṛtyuh as ‘immortal’."

  This valedictory prayer is uttered with a view to removing all faults incurred by the disciple and the teacher through lapses resulting from inadvertence during the course of acquiring or imparting the knowledge: